Igrium/mc-animation-blender/README.md

 ## Installation

-To install, click on "Clone or download" and then click "Download ZIP".
+To install, go to the Releases tab and download the latest release.
 Then, in Blender, go to the addons tab in User Preferences, click "Install Add-on from File..." and locate the zip you downloaded.

 ## Contact